knative/serving/pkg/autoscaler/roadmap-2018.md

 ### Development

 1. **Custom resource definition and controller** to encapsulate the autoscaling implementation.
 This will let autoscaling evolve independently from the Revision custom resource and controller.
 This makes development more independent and scalable.
-2. **Remove metrics reporting from the Queue Proxy** in order to rely on a common, Elafros metrics pipeline.
-This could mean polling the Pods to get the same metrics as are reported to Prometheus.
-Or going to Prometheus to get the metrics it has aggregated.
-It means removing the metrics push from the [Queue Proxy to the Autoscaler](README.md#context).

 ### Integration